-“The work of Dr. Rivers and his colleagues has had a significant impact on sepsis care in the United States and elsewhere through his work.”
+“The work of Dr. Rivers and his colleagues has had a significant impact on sepsis care in the United States and elsewhere.”

 Emanuel P. Rivers, MD, MPH, is an emergency medicine and critical care specialist.
 He is vice chairman and director of research in emergency medicine at Henry Ford Hospital in Detroit, MI.
 He is a Clinical Professor at Wayne State University.
 Sepsis Alliance is pleased to announce that Dr. Rivers is also a 2020 Sepsis Hero.